The Dangers of an Unlicensed Contractor from Every Angle

 1. If you are considering not paying your unlicensed contractor because Business and Professions Code 7031 allows it, please consider that unlicensed contractors, who have clearly demonstrated a disinclination to follow legal obligations in the first place, may resort to “less than socially acceptable” means of exacting retribution against those who do not pay them or who demand the return of money paid through a disgorgement action I am sorry to say this.
 Let us leave it at that.

 2. Also important for the owner to consider is that the unlicensed contractor and its employees become the actual legal “employees” of the owner (see Labor Code 2750.5).
 This means that any employee who is injured during work on the project may sue the owner for his or her injuries (see, Labor Code 3706).
-Moreover, if laborers are paid less than what the law requires or were not given breaks, lunchbreaks, or if there were other Labor Code violations, the owner becomes liable for payments owed, plus penalties.
+Moreover, if laborers are paid less than what the law requires or were not given legally required breaks, lunch breaks, overtime, or if there were other Labor Code violations, the owner becomes liable for payments owed, plus penalties.

 5. Finally, if an owner hires an unlicensed contractor to perform repairs, when the owner acts to sell the home the owner may be required by law to disclose this fact (see, Civil Code 11021102.19).
 This disclosure may reduce the selling price of the home.
 The failure to report the fact that repairs were performed by an unlicensed party may subject the owner for a later legal action for such failure (see, Civil Code 1102.13), including for fraud and misrepresentation.